Mexican crafts, Mexican Handicrafts, and Latin American folk art

 To offer Fair Trade crafts representing the indigenous cultures of Mexico and Latin America

 - Molas, the colorful and intricately hand-stitched appliques by the Kuna Indians of Panama.

 - Hand-crafted toys and instruments from Mexico and Ecuador.

 - Pine needle baskets from the Tarahumara Indians of Mexico.

-We strive to purchase South American and Mexican crafts from local artisans whenever possible, such as:
+We strive to purchase South American and Mexican Handicrafts from local artisans whenever possible, such as:

-- Tagua nut (or palm ivory) carved animals from Ecuador
+- Tagua nut (or palm ivory) carved animal ornaments from Ecuador

 - Mexican Amate bark paintings